 Dermal piercing is a permanent type of body piercing.
-It is also known as microdermal piercing, microdermal implants or single point piercing.
-Dermal piercing only has one end visible that made it different from regular piercing where it has two points of entry and exit for the jewelry.
+It is also known as microdermal piercing, microdermal implants, or single-point piercing.
+Dermal piercing only has one end visible, which makes it different from regular piercing, where it has two points of entry and exit for the jewelry.

 Dermal piercing has become popular nowadays owing to its advantage of piercing jewelry on flat surfaces and even in areas where it is rather difficult to put piercing with a regular piercing method.
-The method in dermal piercing is less invasive with the end product appearance similar to that of transdermal implants.
+The method of dermal piercing is less invasive, with the end product appearance similar to that of transdermal implants.